hellerve/Quines/README.md

 -----

 To make things easier for you, i've provided a Makefile.
-Just hack in `make` and dive into the directory.
+Just hack in `make` and dive into the `bin`directory.
 The scripts I have provided all follow the naming convention `quine_PROGRAMMINGLANGUAGE` and are directly executable, except the F# version, which is a pain to run on Unix.
 For all you F# noobs(I know I am), a quick way to make this as painless as possible: